What is Surrealism? (Guide to Surrealist History & Artworks)

 Image: artincontext

-The formation of Surrealism artistic movement in 1920 changed the perception of art practitioners and appreciators.
+The formation of the Surrealism artistic movement in 1920 changed the perceptions of art practitioners and appreciators.

 World War I resulted in the scattering of painters and writers based in Paris.